ayoayco/blog/_posts/2018-06-13-ubuntu-quick-dev-setup.md

 Of course, this is not yet a complete setup because I still have to setup Angular CLI next, or React.js, or other frameworks/tools.
 But after this setup, I have all the package management tools I need to proceed with all other setups. :)

 ## Bonus: Here's How You Can Setup Ubuntu for Jekyll Development
 [Jekyll](https://jekyllrb.com) is a technology that will "Transform your plain text into static websites and blogs."
-I use it for this very blog, hosted for free on Github Pages.
+It's like **blogging for hackers**, and I use it for this very blog, hosted for free on Github Pages.
 When all you need is a quick way to put content online, you can never go wrong with it, believe me.

 I will write more about Jekyll and Github Pages later, but for now, here's how I set it up.
 1. Open a text editor, then add the following two lines at end of the file ```~/.bashrc```: